BOSTON COLLEGE WINS NUTMEG CLASSIC WITH 5-0 WIN OVER YALE

-Sophomore forward Emily Field had two goals and an assist for the Eagles
+Sophomore forward Emily Field posts two goals and assist for Eagles

 New Haven, Conn. - Emily Field scored two goals of Boston College's three second period goals to lift the Eagles to a 5-0 victory over Yale to win the Nutmeg Classic Championship at Ingalls Rink in New Haven.
 The No. 5/6 Eagles improved to 8-3-2 overall, while Yale is now 2-10.